RPGHacker/asar/README.txt

 For a detailed guide on all commands supported by Asar, see the included manual (also available on-line at https://rpghacker.github.io/asar/manual/ ).

+Another thing that may be helpful when writing patches is syntax highlighting.
+Currently asar includes syntax definitions for Notepad++ and Sublime Text.

+To install it for Notepad++, go to Language -> Define your language..., then click Import near the top and navigate to Asar's directory -> ext -> notepad-plus-plus, and open syntax-highlighting.xml.
+For Sublime Text, go to Preferences -> Browse Packages... -> User, and copy ext/sublime-text/65c816.sublime-syntax there.

 History
 -------